Though it surprises some – New Zealand is a surfing mecca.

 When the swell is west or north-west, the bay pumps with regimented sets of peeling lefts.

 There’s some good variety in there too.
 One day it might be fast, tubey waves.
 The next, it could be mellow, marshmallow-like learner conditions.

-Whangamata Beach has its main surf season in the midwinter, but watersports really are like religion in these parts.
+Whangamata Beach is one of the best beaches in the Coromandel and has its main surf season in the midwinter, but watersports really are like religion in these parts.

 During the summer months of December, January and February, it’s perfect for swimming, sailing and SUP boarding.